 As a player, Zawacki-Woods was a two-time All-American at Wake Forest and was named to the ACC’s 50th Anniversary Team.
 She was the first tennis player at Wake Forest to be named All-ACC for four years and the first to compete in the NCAA singles tournament.
 As the top player for the Demon Deacons all four years, Zawacki-Woods was named the 1993 Southeast Region Rookie of the Year and the 1996 Southeast Senior of the Year.
 She was the first Wake Forest player to be nationally-ranked all four years, achieving a top ranking of sixth in the nation.
 Zawacki-Woods led the Demon Deacons to three ACC finals and three top 15 finishes nationally.

 Following her collegiate career, Zawacki-Woods turned professional and faced some of the top players in the world, including Monica Seles, Jennifer Capriati and Chanda Rubin.

-A native of Union, N.J., Zawacki-Woods lives in Christiansburg with her five-year-old daughter Kirsten.
+A native of Union, N.J., Zawacki-Woods lives in Christiansburg with her daughter Kirsten.